Persian Cats and Hypertrophic Cardiomyopathy HCM

 Since there is a DNA test for HCM in Maine Coons and Ragdoll, it seems a pity that one of the most popular breeds (Persians) does not also have a test available.
 It is necessary for the Persian breed fancy (breeders and owners) to come together to help fund (and to submit samples) for the research necessary to develop a breed specific DNA test.

-The solution to this problem is simple, donate to the Winn Feline Foundation to fund the necessary research.
-To make a tax deductible donation, visit the Winn Feline Foundation website.
+The solution to this problem is simple, donate to the EveryCat Foundation (f/k/a Winn Feline Foundation) to fund the necessary research.
+To make a tax deductible donation, visit the EveryCat Foundation website.

-• Continue filling out the rest of the on-line donation form with your contribution amount.
+- Continue filling out the rest of the on-line donation form.

 What is Pelaqita Persians Doing for HCM Research?

-In 2014, Pelaqita Persians started the costly process of having our breeding cats screened to see if there is any evidence of heart disease.
-I also submitted buccal (DNA) swabs, pedigrees, and, if requested, a copy of the ultrasound results of each of my cats to:
+I have submitted buccal (DNA) swabs, pedigrees, and, if requested, a copy of the ultrasound results of each of my cats to:

 Gus Cothran, DVM